Booksmart: High-School Movie Meets Friendship Rom-Com

 Olivia Wilde’s directorial debut has a fresh take on the high-school coming of age film without losing the core elements we love about the genre.
-The students are still categorized into hierarchical groups albeit not as definitively as in iconic films like Mean Girls or Easy A etc. but you’ve still got the cool kids and the not so cool kids.
+The students are still categorised into hierarchical groups albeit not as definitively as in iconic films like Mean Girls or Easy A etc. but you’ve still got the cool kids and the not so cool kids.
 The overachieving duo Molly (Beanie Feldstein) and queer-feminist Amy (Kaitlyn Denver) are part of the not so cool kids.
-But for the most part they’re happy with their high-school life choices that have gotten them into Yale (Molly), and into a summer program to help women in Botswana make their own tampons (Amy).
+But for the most part, they’re happy with their high-school life choices that have gotten them into Yale (Molly), and into a summer program to help women in Botswana make their own tampons (Amy).
 As far as they’re concerned, the rest of the student body would struggle through life as a consequence of their irresponsible choices.
 Or so they thought.

 On the eve of their graduation, Molly bursts out of a toilet cubicle to deliver a scathing comeback to her peers whom she overheard making fun of her try-hard personality.
 When she snobbishly brags about her seemingly brighter future, she is stunned to find out that their post-graduation plans are just as impressive as hers.
 Unlike the cool kids we are used to seeing in other high school movies, these ones are popular and smart; a bit reckless and ambitious.
 This realization completely flips Molly’s reality over its head when she realizes that she too could have worked hard and played hard; that all the early-nights and 0 partying was not necessary and that the cool kids would indeed be okay.
 Enter the main plot of the movie: a one-night long party storyline (think Project X-without the exaggerated use of hard drugs and Jackass-esque stunts) with Molly and Amy trying to prove that they too can be smart and fun.